whitesource-ps/ws-policy-report/README.md

  Environment Variables:
  - A parameter name, as it is defined in the configuration file, is converted to upper case with underscore (`_`) separators, and **WSPR**_ prefix is added.
  - For example, the `fileName` parameter can be set using the `WSPR_FILE_NAME` environment variable.
- - In case an environment variable exists, it will overrun any value which is defined for the matching parameter in the command line/configuration file.
+ - If an environment variable exists, it will overwrite any value that is defined for the matching parameter in the command line/configuration file.

 ### Output
  An Excel file in the following format: